Recovering the Ancient Light and Amrita of the Vedas – Part II

 Left: Vishnu as Kurma; Right: Turtle-Man or God from the Dresden Codex.

-The point I wish to make here is that there is a long-held tradition or belief in India that the God Vishnu returns from Age to Age (Yuge Yuge) to preserve and restore the Eternal Wisdom on Earth, and in 2016 it became fully apparent to me that the Vesica Piscis is a central key not only to the symbolism of Vishnu mythology, including the mythology of his three steps (trivikrama) across the universe, but is also a central key of restoring (and thereby preserving) the Eternal Wisdom of the Ancients in our current Age of Vishnu – the Age of Aquarius.
+The point I wish to make here is that there is a long-held tradition or belief in India that the God Vishnu returns from Age to Age (Yuge Yuge) to preserve and restore the Eternal Wisdom on Earth, and in 2016 it became fully apparent to me that the vesica piscis is a central key not only to the symbolism of Vishnu mythology, including the mythology of his three steps (trivikrama) across the universe, but is also a central key of restoring (and thereby preserving) the Eternal Wisdom of the Ancients in our current Age of Vishnu – the Age of Aquarius.
 Thea recognized Sri Aurobindo as the incarnation of Vishnu the Preserver of our Aquarian Age.
 Most will think this is just fantasy and that mythology and prophecy have no real counterpart in reality, and yet in the dawn of our current Age, the sacred Eternal Wisdom that is to be the basis world harmony is being restored through the impetus of Sri Aurobindo’s Supramental Gnosis.
 The Turtle is an ancient symbol of this fixed basis of the Harmony of all life on Earth.
 In the Indian Churning of the Milky Ocean mythology the Turtle (i.e. Vishnu as Kurma) upholds Creation [below left], and in Mayan mythology this same Turtle upholds the World Tree (Wacah Chan) [below right].

 The Turtle [Kurma] supporting Mt.
 Meru/Mandara and the Mayan World Tree (Wacah Chan).